ujjwalkumar8577/Track-Covid/README.md

 # Track-Covid
-This is a python project which requests REST API to get COVID 19 Statistics in India.
+A python project which requests REST API to get COVID 19 Statistics in India and give result to user queries.